mgm-sp/NinjaDVA/your_vulnerable_vm/README.md

 To inform the dashboard that a participant solved a challenge, use the installed program
 ```
 ninjasolver [options]
--r, --remote_solution_handler_url  (required) url of the solution handler script on the dashboard vm
+-r   (required) url of the solution handler script on the dashboard vm
--i, --ip_addr                      (required) ip address of the participant solved the challenge
+-i   (required) ip address of the participant solved the challenge
--c, --category                     (required) category of the solution
+-c   (required) category of the solution
--s, --state                        (required) state of the challenge
+-s   (required) state of the challenge
---comment                          (optional) comment for the trainer
+-m   (optional) message for the trainer

 Example:

-ninjasolver -r http://dashboard.mgmsp-lab.com/solve_srv.cgi -i 172.23.42.1 -c your_vm_xss1
+ninjasolver -r http://dashboard.mgmsp-lab.com/solve_srv.cgi -i 172.23.42.137 -c some_challenge -s 7 -m 'Ben solved something'"
-    -s 10 --comment "He read the mails of Mr. Schmidt"
 ```